 Whether they are assisting another motorist, issuing a ticket, or responding to fires or other emergencies, emergency workers are vulnerable to injuries.

-A law is in place in Texas to keep responders safe during traffic stops or when providing motorist assistance.
+A law in Texas requires responders to wear body cameras during traffic stops or when providing motorist assistance.
 The Move Over/Slow Down law requires drivers to move to another lane and slow down whenever they see emergency lights in use.
-Following the law will help protect others, avoid hefty fines, and prevent a car wreck
+Following the law will help protect others, avoid hefty fines, and prevent a car wreck.
+It is crucial to understand what the Move Over / Slow Down Law is in Texas. while driving.

 Texas Move Over and Slow Down Law

-The Move Over/Slow Down law was initially enacted to protect fire, ambulance, and police workers and keep them safe as they provide services to motorists or others on the roads.
-The law was updated in 2013 to include the protection of the Texas Department of Transportation (TxDOT) workers.
+The Move Over/Slow Down law was initially enacted to protect fire, ambulance, and police workers and to keep them safe as they provide services to motorists and others on the road.
+The law was updated in 2013 to include protection for Texas Department of Transportation (TxDOT) workers.

 The law requires drivers to move into a different lane to allow more room for emergency vehicles and personnel to pass.
 At the same time, drivers must slow down to at least 20 mph below the posted speed limit while passing.

 These trucks sometimes need to perform work on the side of the road, as was necessary after Hurricane Harvey in 2017.
 If you are on a multi-lane road, you must merge away from the vehicle on the side of the road.
-This action provides a buffer area to protect personnel from being accidentally struck.
+This action provides a buffer area to protect personnel from accidental strikes.

 Penalties for Violation of the Move-Over Slow-Down Law